 Harold W. Percival

-Regarding this unusual gentleman, Harold Waldwin Percival, we are not so concerned with his personality.
-Our interest lies in what he did and how he accomplished it.
-Percival himself preferred to remain inconspicuous, as he pointed out in the Author’s Foreword to Thinking and Destiny, he preferred to keep his authorship in the background.
+As Harold W. Percival pointed out in the Author’s Foreword of Thinking and Destiny, he preferred to keep his authorship in the background.
 It was because of this that he did not wish to write an autobiography or have a biography written.
 He wanted his writings to stand on their own merit.
 His intention was that the validity of his statements not be influenced by his personality, but be tested according to the degree of self-knowledge within each reader.
 Nevertheless, people do want to know something about an author of note, especially if they are involved with his writings.

 So, a few facts about Mr. Percival are mentioned here, and more details are available in his Author’s Foreword.
-Harold Waldwin Percival was born in Bridgetown, Barbados, British West Indies, on April 15, 1868, on a plantation owned by his parents.
+Harold Waldwin Percival was born in Bridgetown, Barbados on April 15, 1868, on a plantation owned by his parents.
 He was the third of four children, none of whom survived him.
-His English parents, Elizabeth Ann Taylor and James Percival, were devout Christians.
-Yet much of what he heard as a very young child did not seem reasonable, and there were no satisfactory answers to his many questions.
+His parents, Elizabeth Ann Taylor and James Percival were devout Christians; yet much of what he heard as a very young child did not seem reasonable, and there were no satisfactory answers to his many questions.
 He felt that there must be those who knew, and at a very early age determined that he would find the “Wise Ones” and learn from them.
 As years passed, his concept of the “Wise Ones” changed, but his purpose to gain Self-knowledge remained.

-In 1908, and for a number of years, Percival and several friends owned and operated about five hundred acres of orchards, farmland, and a cannery in upstate New York.
-When the property was sold Percival kept about eighty acres on which there was a small house.
-This is where he resided during the summer months and devoted his time to the continual work on his manuscripts.
+In 1908, and for a number of years, Percival and several friends owned and operated about five hundred acres of orchards, farmland, and a cannery about seventy miles north of New York City.
+When the property was sold Percival kept about eighty acres.
+It was there, near Highland, NY, where he resided during the summer months and devoted his time to the continual work on his manuscripts.